 Some salespeople say a lifetime policy on a child is a smart security measure.
 If your child develops a medical condition later in life, insurance would be very costly.
 So if you buy a policy for less now, at least you will know he will always be insured.
-“But it’s unlikely a healthy child will develop a problem that will last into adulthood,” Capelli says.
-“And if he did, by then the coverage would probably be small relative to his needs.”
+The Gerber Life Grow-Up® Plan is a whole life insurance policy that can grow with your child for a lifetime of financial security.
+See how little it costs!
+Applying is fast and easy.

 Delaying saving for college

 Most parents start fretting about tuition when their kids are entering high school – way too late.
 “The best time to start is when you child is born,” says Dennis Gurtz, a financial planner in Bethesda, Md.
 There are a couple of attractive tax-free college savings options: